IPSL-AID: Generative Diffusion Models for Climate Downscaling from Global to Regional Scales: Results and discussion

 \section{Results and discussion}

-Figure~\ref{surface_plot_global} shows surface plots for the downscaled variables: T2m, 10U, 10V, and TP. {Three representative members of a 10-member ensemble, the ensemble standard deviation, and a zoomed-in over South America are shown in Appendix~\ref{Ensemble_Mean} and Appendix~\ref{zoomed_in_example}, respectively}.
+Figure~\ref{surface_plot_global} shows surface plots for the downscaled variables: t2m, u10, v10, and tp. {Three representative members of a 10-member ensemble, the ensemble standard deviation, and a zoomed-in over South America are shown in Appendix~\ref{Ensemble_Mean} and Appendix~\ref{zoomed_in_example}, respectively}.
 Visually, the model successfully reconstructs the fine-scale spatial details of the HR fields.
-For T2m, the prediction achieves an MAE of $0.44 \pm 0.02$~K, an RMSE of $0.71 \pm 0.04$~K, and an $R^2$ of $1.00$. {The corresponding ensemble mean improves these scores, with an MAE of $0.32 \pm 0.01$~K, an RMSE of $0.52 \pm 0.01$~K, and an $R^2$ of $1.00$}.
+For t2m, the prediction achieves an MAE of $0.44 \pm 0.02$~K, an RMSE of $0.71 \pm 0.04$~K, and an $R^2$ of $1.00$. {The corresponding ensemble mean improves these scores, with an MAE of $0.32 \pm 0.01$~K, an RMSE of $0.52 \pm 0.01$~K, and an $R^2$ of $1.00$}.
 The wind components are predicted with similar accuracy.
-For 10U, the prediction yields an MAE of $0.52 \pm 0.02$~m~s$^{-1}$, an RMSE of $0.79 \pm 0.03$~m~s$^{-1}$, and an $R^2$ of $0.98$, {while the ensemble mean achieves an MAE of $0.40 \pm 0.01$~m~s$^{-1}$, an RMSE of $0.62 \pm 0.03$~m~s$^{-1}$, and an $R^2$ of $0.988 \pm 0.002$}.
-Similarly, for 10V, the prediction has an MAE of $0.50 \pm 0.01$~m~s$^{-1}$, an RMSE of $0.74 \pm 0.03$~m~s$^{-1}$, and an $R^2$ of $0.98$, {while the ensemble mean yields an MAE of $0.38 \pm 0.01$~m~s$^{-1}$, an RMSE of $0.59 \pm 0.03$~m~s$^{-1}$, and an $R^2$ of $0.985 \pm 0.002$}.
-For TP, the prediction shows an average MAE of $0.10 \pm 0.00$~mm~hr$^{-1}$, which appears very low; however, the NMAE of $0.67 \pm 0.02$ indicates a larger relative error. {The ensemble mean slightly improves the absolute error, with an MAE of $0.055 \pm 0.001$~mm~hr$^{-1}$ and an RMSE of $0.234 \pm 0.001$~mm~hr$^{-1}$, while the NMAE remains relatively high at $0.53 \pm 0.01$ and $R^2$ reaches $0.68 \pm 0.01$}.
+For u10, the prediction yields an MAE of $0.52 \pm 0.02$~m~s$^{-1}$, an RMSE of $0.79 \pm 0.03$~m~s$^{-1}$, and an $R^2$ of $0.98$, {while the ensemble mean achieves an MAE of $0.40 \pm 0.01$~m~s$^{-1}$, an RMSE of $0.62 \pm 0.03$~m~s$^{-1}$, and an $R^2$ of $0.988 \pm 0.002$}.
+Similarly, for v10, the prediction has an MAE of $0.50 \pm 0.01$~m~s$^{-1}$, an RMSE of $0.74 \pm 0.03$~m~s$^{-1}$, and an $R^2$ of $0.98$, {while the ensemble mean yields an MAE of $0.38 \pm 0.01$~m~s$^{-1}$, an RMSE of $0.59 \pm 0.03$~m~s$^{-1}$, and an $R^2$ of $0.985 \pm 0.002$}.
+For tp, the prediction shows an average MAE of $0.10 \pm 0.00$~mm~hr$^{-1}$, which appears very low; however, the NMAE of $0.67 \pm 0.02$ indicates a larger relative error. {The ensemble mean slightly improves the absolute error, with an MAE of $0.055 \pm 0.001$~mm~hr$^{-1}$ and an RMSE of $0.234 \pm 0.001$~mm~hr$^{-1}$, while the NMAE remains relatively high at $0.53 \pm 0.01$ and $R^2$ reaches $0.68 \pm 0.01$}.
 The discrepancy between MAE and NMAE arises from the variable's skewed distribution, characterized by a high frequency of zero values, which makes absolute error metrics less informative.
+Given its temporal and spatial variability, precipitation is one of the most complex fields to downscale; thus, the emphasis is on overall quality (see the following discussions).